 Within the UN, he served, among others, as President of the Security Council in November 2007 and Chair of the Security Council Sanctions Committees on the DRC and Rwanda, as well as the Working Group on Peacekeeping Operations.
 He also served as Chair of the UN Special Committee on Decolonization.
 He led Indonesia’s delegation at numerous multilateral negotiations, both within the UN and beyond.
 He was instrumental in securing Indonesia’s ratification of the Comprehensive Nuclear Test Ban Treaty (CTBT) in 2012.

 Dr. Marty Natalegawa was awarded the Satyalancana Wira Karya medal from the Government of the Republic of Indonesia in 2011.
 On 17 August 2014, he was awarded the Bintang Mahaputra Adipradana medal.
 The medals are awarded to individuals for their service to the nation.

 In November 2012, he was made Honourary Knight Commander of the Order of St. Michael and St. George (KCMG) by Her Majesty Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland.

-Dr. Natalegawa earned a Doctor of Philosophy (D.Phil.) degree from the Australian National University in 1993; a Master of Philosophy (M.Phil.) degree from the Corpus Christi College, University of Cambridge in 1985; and a BSc (Hons) from the London School of Economics and Political Science in 1984.
+He earned a D.Phil. from the Australian National University; an M.Phil. from University of Cambridge; and a BSc (Hons) from the London School of Economics and Political Science (LSE).